alb2001/dextools-node/README.md

 ```

 ## Version 2 Queries
 Below are a set of queries supported by the [Dextools API v2](https://developer.dextools.io/docs/start).
-All data is returned as a Python dictionary for easy data handling.
+All data is returned as a JavaScript object for easy data handling.

 ### Blockchain
 #### Get blockchain info